-- 1. We will be able to provide guidance and advice at a time of crisis for you and your family. - 2.
-We will be able to assess your current situation and steer you through the maze of conflicting information you are likely to be receiving from the clinicians and social workers involved. - 3.
+- 1. We will be able to provide guidance and advice, often at a time of crisis for you and your family. - 2.
+We will be able to assess your current situation and steer you through the maze of conflicting information you are likely to be receiving. - 3.
 We can provide clarity and peace of mind by representing you / your relative at assessments and providing support and guidance for you throughout the complex and often stressful process. - 4.
-Ensuring that your or your relative's case is put forward in the best way possible to ensure they receive any funding to which they may be entitled.
+Ensuring that you or your relative's case is put forward in the best way possible to ensure they receive any funding to which they may be entitled.